introrobot1003/physics-in-action-website/README.md

 ### Goals
 To connect AP Physics C theory with real-world hands-on projects, build a strong portfolio for college applications, and develop practical engineering skills.

-### What I'm Building
-- Self-directed robotics projects using Arduino / Raspberry Pi
-- Documentation of how AP Physics concepts (torque, forces, circuits, energy) are applied in actual robots

 ---

 *Last updated: May 2026*